jerry856-ops/wrapped2025/README.md

 unhinged facts

-Refresh the site
+Save and refresh the site

 That’s it.

 🪄 Universal ChatGPT Prompt (JSON Generator)

-Anyone can copy-paste this into ChatGPT to generate a compatible config.json.
+Anyone can generate their own compatible config.json using ChatGPT.

-✅ Paste this into ChatGPT:
+✅ Copy & paste this into ChatGPT:

 Create a JSON file for a fake “ChatGPT Wrapped 2025” website.

 Rules:

-- Output ONLY valid JSON.
+Output ONLY valid JSON.

-- Do NOT include explanations or markdown.
+Do NOT include explanations, comments, or markdown.

-- Match this exact structure.
+Match the structure exactly.

 Context:
 Pretend you are summarizing my ChatGPT usage for the year.
 Make the stats feel realistic, slightly unhinged, and Gen-Z coded.
 This is NOT real data — it’s a fun recap.

-JSON STRUCTURE:
+JSON structure to follow exactly:

 {
 "stats": {
 "totalMessages": number,
 "activeDays": number,
 "longestStreak": number,
 "peakHours": string,
 "brainrot": number
 },
 "eras": [
 "string"
 ],
 "unhingedFacts": [
 "string"
 ],
 "playlist": [
 { "title": "string", "src": "music/track1.mp3" }
 ],
 "themeColors": {
 "green": ["#061006", "#042814"],
 "purple": ["#0b0520", "#2b0f6a"],
 "blue": ["#051027", "#0a2b52"],
 "red": ["#2b0707", "#5b0f0f"]
 }
 }

 Guidelines:

-- totalMessages: 5,000–50,000
-- activeDays: 50–365
-- brainrot: 60–100
+totalMessages: between 5,000 and 50,000

+activeDays: between 50 and 365

+brainrot: between 60 and 100

-- eras should sound like phases of a year
+eras should sound like phases of a year

-- unhingedFacts should be funny but believable
+unhingedFacts should be funny but believable

-- playlist can stay as placeholder
+playlist can stay as a placeholder

 Now generate the JSON.

-✅ How to use it
+✅ How to use the generated JSON

-Copy the output
+Copy ChatGPT’s output

 Paste it into config.json

-Save
+Save the file

-Refresh the site
+Refresh the website

 Instant personalized Wrapped.

 ⚠️ Disclaimer

-This project:

-does not access real ChatGPT data
+This project does not access real ChatGPT data

-is not affiliated with OpenAI or Spotify
+It is not affiliated with OpenAI or Spotify

-is for fun, vibes, and frontend experimentation only
+It exists purely for fun, vibes, and frontend experimentation

 🥀 Final note

-This project is basically:

-“What if Spotify Wrapped, but for ChatGPT addicts.”
+“What if Spotify Wrapped… but for people who talk to ChatGPT at 3am?”

-If someone understands this site, they understand the internet.
+That’s this project.